How to prevent website downtime

 For help identifying the issue, check out this tutorial on what to do if your WordPress site keeps going down.
 This offers step-by-step solutions for a wide range of problems.

-Then, copy the recovery URL by hitting the circular arrow icon next to the backup.
-Save this in a safe place so you can access it later:
+Then, copy the recovery URL.
+Save this in a safe place so you can access it later.

 Doing this will restore the backup and revert any coding error or technical glitch causing the downtime.